Many-body quantum resources of graph states: Non-equivalent classes under local unitaries and graph isomorphisms

 \section{Non-equivalent classes under local unitaries and graph isomorphisms}

 All connected graph states with up to $L = 8$ qubits can be classified into $146$ non-equivalent classes under local unitary transformations and graph isomorphisms \cite{PhysRevA.69.062311,Cabello2009,PhysRevA.80.012102}.
-Below, we present exponent $\gamma$ for each such a class representant (graphs enumeration adapted from \cite{PhysRevA.69.062311,Cabello2009,PhysRevA.80.012102}).
+Below, we present exponent $\gamma$ for each such a class representantive (graphs enumeration adapted from \cite{PhysRevA.69.062311,Cabello2009,PhysRevA.80.012102}), see Fig.\ref{fig_sup_1}, Fig.\ref{fig_sup_2}, and Fig.\ref{fig_sup_3}.